Creatiwity/witycms-doc/adminsettings.md

 4. The submenu allows you to access at the different part of your application.
 5. ???

-#### 2. The left menu

-At the left, you have different tabs who gives you access to manage different part of the selected application.

-#### 3. The content

-The main part of the administration is dedicate to edit content.

 ## Settings

 The "**Settings**" application will allow you to configure general settings of your website.